fluttercommunity/redux_undo/README.md

 This package will make your redux store undoable.

-## READ THIS FIRST
-> :warning:
->
-> **The package as it is now is still in Beta phase.
-So you are free to use it as is, but please keep in mind that, until version 1.0.0 is released all class, function and helper-names are prone to change.**

 ## Things to come in the future
-- [ ] Support for string based actions (currently supported are only class-based actions)
 - [ ] Support for making only a slice of the state undoable
 - [ ] more examples and documentation